sowmyavelavalapalli/LearningApp-Figma/README.md

-# Mobile App UI/UX Design - Figma
+# LEARNING APP -- UI/UX Design - Figma
 ##overview
 This project focuses on designing a simple user friendly app that helps in learning.
 The goal is to create a design that helps to build it easily and more efficiently
 ## For this project I worked on